Difference equations and pseudo-differential operators on $\mathbb{Z}^n$: Relation between lattice and toroidal quantizations

 \section{Relation between lattice and toroidal quantizations}

 We will now discuss the relation between the lattice quantization analysed so far and the toroidal quantization developed in \cite{RT-JFAA,RT-Birk}.
 The toroidal quantization has since led to many further developments and applications, see e.g. \cite{Paycha16,PZ14,ParZ14,Cardona14}, to mention a few.
 So, the described link leads to a way of transferring results from the toroidal setting to the lattice.
-We will give such an example in the derivation of $\ell^2$-estimates in Theorem \ref{THM:L2}, as well as apply it in Theorem \ref{COR:nuc} to give a condition for the membership in the Schatten-von Neumann classes.
+We will give such an example in the derivation of $\ell^2$-estimates in Theorem \ref{THM:L2}, as well as apply it in Corollary \ref{COR:comp} to give a characterisation of compact operators on $\ell^2(\Zn)$, in Corollary \ref{COR:compG} for a version of the Gohberg lemma,and in Theorem \ref{COR:nuc} to give a condition for the membership in the Schatten-von Neumann classes.

 To distinguish between these two quantizations, here we will use the notation $\Optn$ for the toroidal quantization with symbol $\tau:\Tn\times\Zn\to\C$, for $v\in C^\infty(\Tn)$ yielding

 To contrast it with the lattice quantization \eqref{neil}, we will denote it here by